Guidance Systems for Breast Biopsy

 Magnet

 These markers are stainless steel and can be found with a magnet during surgery.
-They can be placed before surgery (up to 30 days prior).
+They can be placed before surgery (up to 30 days before).
 Two brand names you may hear your provider use are Molli and MagSeed.

 Marker